 2. Does it have an attached washer on the hex head.

 As you can tell from the pictures above, lag screws and sheet metal screws look quite different.
+If you pay attention to these two key features, you can probably figure out which option goes with which type of screw pretty quickly.

 Zip Screws and Tek Screws